dafny-lang/dafny/docs/DafnyRef/Types.md

 interactive proof assistants for coinduction.
 In addition, the coinductive features and verification support in Dafny have other potential benefits.
 The features are a stepping stone for verifying functional lazy programs with Dafny.
-Co-inductive features have also shown to be useful in defining language semantics, as needed to verify the correctness of a compiler, so this opens the possibility that such verifications can benefit from SMT automation.
+Coinductive features have also shown to be useful in defining language semantics, as needed to verify the correctness of a compiler, so this opens the possibility that such verifications can benefit from SMT automation.